-Mt 27:44 The robbers who had been crucified with Him were also insulting Him with the same words.
+Mt 27:44+ The robbers who had been crucified with Him were also insulting Him with the same words.

-Mk 15:32 "Let this Christ, the King of Israel, now come down from the cross, so that we may see and believe!"
+Mk 15:32+ "Let this Christ, the King of Israel, now come down from the cross, so that we may see and believe!"
 Those who were crucified with Him were also insulting Him.

-One of the criminals who were hanged there was hurling abuse at Him, saying- Luke has just one of the criminals hurling abuse, but from both Matthew and Mark's accounts we can determine that at the outset even the thief who was later converted was joining in the abuse of Jesus.

-Criminals (2557)(see previous study on kakourgos) is a somewhat generic description of evil doers.
+One of the criminals (kakourgos) who were hanged there was hurling abuse (blasphemeo) at Him, saying - Luke has just one of the criminals hurling abuse, but from both Matthew and Mark's accounts we can determine that at the outset even the thief who was later converted was joining in the abuse of Jesus.
+Criminals is a somewhat generic description of evil doers, but Mk 15:27+ is more specific, labeling them as "two robbers" where the Greek word lestes for robbers means violent robbers, and so not surprisingly was the same term used to describe Barabbas, who had "committed murder in the insurrection."
+(Mk 15:7+).

-Hurling abuse (blaspheming Jesus in the imperfect tense = over and over, again and again!)(987)(blasphemeo) means he was literally blaspheming Jesus!
-The idea of the criminal blaspheming Jesus includes several ideas - literally to speak to harm and in general therefore means to bring Jesus into ill repute and so to slander Him, to defame Him (to harm the reputation of by libel or slander), speak evil of Him, to rail at Him (revile or scold in harsh, insolent, or abusive language and rail stresses an unrestrained berating), to speak calumny at Him (noun form = a misrepresentation intended to blacken another's reputation = the act of uttering false charges or misrepresentations maliciously calculated to damage another's reputation), to calumniate Him (verb form = to utter maliciously false statements, charges, or imputations about - calumniate imputes malice to the speaker and falsity to the assertions)
+The one criminal was Hurling abuse (blasphemeo) or blaspheming Jesus and in the imperfect tense pictures him blaspheming over and over, again and again!
+(Woe!
+Imagine what the Great White Throne judgment will be like for this man!)
+The idea this wicked man blaspheming Jesus includes several ideas - literally to speak to harm and in general therefore means to bring Jesus into ill repute and so to slander Him, to defame Him (to harm the reputation of by libel or slander), speak evil of Him, to rail at Him (revile or scold in harsh, insolent, or abusive language and rail stresses an unrestrained berating), to speak calumny at Him (noun form = a misrepresentation intended to blacken another's reputation = the act of uttering false charges or misrepresentations maliciously calculated to damage another's reputation), to calumniate Him (verb form = to utter maliciously false statements, charges, or imputations about - calumniate imputes malice to the speaker and falsity to the assertions)